Apache–Mexico Wars: Scalp hunters

 John Johnson's massacre of Apaches in 1837 took place near here in the Animas Valley of New Mexico.
 The landscape is typical of that inhabited by the Apache, a mix of desert plains and rugged mountains.

 In 1835, the government of Sonora put a bounty on the Apache which, over time, evolved into a payment by the government of 100 pesos for each scalp of a male 14 or more years old.
 Later, Chihuahua offered the same bounty for males plus a bounty of 50 pesos for the capture of an adult female and 25 pesos for a child under 14.
 Bounty hunters were also allowed to keep any Apache property they captured.
 The bounty for one Apache male was more than many Mexicans and American workers earned in a full year.
 It is unclear, however, whether the scalp bounty was actually paid during the first few years.

 A famous battle (or massacre) involved a United States citizen named John Johnson, resident in Sonora, who led an expedition against the Apache in April 1837.
 The Apache had raided near the municipality of Moctezuma and driven away a herd of cattle.
 Johnson gathered together 17 North Americans and 5 Mexico muleskinners, apparently collected expense money from the Sonora government, and borrowed an artillery piece, probably a Swivel gun, small enough to be carried mule-back from the presidio at Fronteras.
 Johnson found an Apache encampment near the southern end of the Animas Mountains in New Mexico.
-Juan José Compá led the group which consisted of, according to Johnson, of 80 men plus women and children.
+Juan José Compá led the group which, according to Johnson, consisted of 80 men plus women and children.
 Johnson and his men attacked the Apache, killing 20, including Compá, and wounding another 20.
 For his accomplishment, Johnson received a reward of 100 pesos and the official thanks of the state government.
 With the death of Compá, Mangas Coloradas (Red Sleeves) became the most prominent Apache leader.

 The son of Mangas Coloradas, the most prominent Apache leader of the 1850s.
 Photo taken in 1884.